qgroom/specimen-image-index/README.md

 By now, you have seen the basics of processing biodiversity dataset files using versioned snapshots using Preston, jq, and mlr.

-## Answering a More Complicated Question
+## Answer a More Complicated Question

 These techniques were applied to create [```make.sh```](./make.sh).